Spy Kids (film): Legacy

 Retrospective pieces consider Spy Kids significant in 2001 for starring a Latino secret-agent family.
 Shalhoub added other reasons it was a unique family film: "I don't think there was anything ever like this before.
 So it had that whole component going for it, too.
 It was comedic.
 It was a little creepy in places.
 I think it had a bit of a darker side.
 It just checked a lot of boxes".

 Vulture writer Iana Murray positively described Spy Kids, with oddities like the Thumb-Thumbs, as an example of an era where films "could just be weird without having to explain themselves".
 She called Shalhoub's performance of Alexander the best in the film, reasoning he plays "everything so hilariously straight-faced that it only enhances the chaos around him".

 Other media

 Novelization

 Talk Miramax Books released a novelization of the movie in March 2001.
 The novel was written by children's book author Megan Stine.
-The posters and end of the credits even say "Read the Talk/Miramax Books", telling the viewers to read the print retelling.